-item% The item number of an element of the dialog at which to position the mouse pointer when the dialog opens.
+item% The dialog item where the mouse pointer should move when the dialog opens.
 This is either the number you set for the dialog item, or the number returned by DlgText() or DlgGroup(), or -button, where button is the button number.